simatic/TrainsProtocol/README.md

 Running an application using Trains protocol
 -----------------------------------------------
-In the directory where you will launch your apoplication, create a file called addr_file which contains 16 lines and for each line:
+In the directory where you will launch your application, create a file called addr_file which describes the participants processes.
+Each line should follow the rank:hostname:port rule syntax.
+- rank : the rank the protocol participant process will have in your application (between 0 and 15)
-- the name of a host (may be localhost) on which you will run your application
+- hostname : the name of a host (may be localhost) on which you will run your application
-- the port which shall be used by your application
+- port : the port which shall be used by your application

 See tests/integration/basic/addr_file for an example

-export TRAINS_HOST=hostname on which application is run

 export TRAINS_PORT=port to be used by application